MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_logmessagedata.md

 The message time of the log statement.

 ### GetMessageThreadId function
-The thread id of the log statement.t.
+The thread id of the log statement.